Running Combat

 Two Handed: This melee damage type is available on some handles that can be used with one or two hands.
 Two Hand damage matches the damage type of the weapon, is affected by critical bonuses, and the expertise damage increase only when using two hands.

-Water Damage: This damage is based on the element of water.
+Water: This damage is based on the element of water.
 Critical attacks cause a target to gain the soak status for 3 actions.

-Weapon Damage: This damage is based on armed combat, whether it be ranged or melee.
+Weapon: This damage is based on armed combat, whether it be ranged or melee.
 Weapon damage includes the piercing, slashing, and bludgeoning damage types.

 Status Effects